qe7/notorious-base/README.md

 - **Event bus**: A simple Event bus that has event priority.
 - **Clickable UI**: activated by default with `R_SHIFT`.

+## Credits

+- Eternal: Parts of the Event bus are likely from his, and also answering questions that were probably implimented in this base.

 ## Requirements

 - Java 21